bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/not_defined.md

-ReferenceError: “x” is not defined
+ReferenceError: "x” is not defined
 ==================================

-The JavaScript exception “*variable* is not defined” occurs when there is a non-existent variable referenced somewhere.
+The JavaScript exception "*variable* is not defined” occurs when there is a non-existent variable referenced somewhere.

 Message
 -------